What Sets Our Puppies Apart

 We focus on human social bonding, imprinting, stimulation, sound therapy, conditioning, enrichment, habituation, and socialization.

-We also focus on training which helps advance the puppy's intellectual development.
+We also focus on training that helps advance the puppy's intellectual development.

 We use reward-based training with positive reinforcement which includes clicker training and lure/reward training.
 This early training helps build confidence and problem-solving skills.